davdar/maam/writeup/paper.markdown

     This is in contrast to \citet{dvanhorn:Sergey2013Monadic} where monadic interpreters are constructed based on \emph{denotation functions}.
 See our Section \ref{related-work} for more details.}.
-- A language-independent library for constructing monads which have various analysis properties based on _monad transformers_.
+- A compositional, language-independent library for constructing monads with various analysis properties based on _monad transformers_.
-- A language-independent proof framework for constructing Galois connections using _Galois transformers_, an extension of monad transformers which transport 1) Galois connections and 2) mappings to an executable transition system.
+- A compositional, language-independent proof framework for constructing Galois connections using _Galois transformers_, an extension of monad transformers which transport (1) Galois connections and (2) mappings to an executable transition system.
-- Two new general purpose monad transformers for nondeterminism which are not present in any previous work on monad transformers.
-Although general purpose, these two transformers give rise naturally to variations in path and flow sensitivity in program analysis.
+- Two new general purpose monad transformers for nondeterminism which are not present in any previous work on monad transformers (even outside static analysis literature).
+Although applicable to settings other than static analysis, these two transformers give rise naturally to variations in path and flow sensitivity when applied to abstract interpreters.
-- An isolated understanding of flow and path (in)sensitivity for static analysis as a property of the interpreter monad, which we develop independently of other analysis features.
+- An isolated understanding of path and flow sensitivity in analysis as properties of the interpreter monad, which we develop independently of other analysis features.

 # Semantics